-Fig. 6.
-Diversity-multiplexing of opportunistic relaying is exactly the same with that of more complex space-time coded protocols. - 2) Nonorthogonal Cooperative Diversity Schemes: The focus in this paper was on the multiple relay cooperative diversity protocols proposed in [7], since they require that the transmitter and relay operate in orthogonal time-slots in addition to the half duplex constraints.
+2) Non-orthogonal Cooperative Diversity Schemes: The focus in this paper was on the multiple relay cooperative diversity protocols proposed in [7], since they require that the transmitter and relay operate in orthogonal time-slots in addition to the half duplex constraints.
 The orthogonality assumption was amenable to practical implementation [3], since the decoder is extremely simple.
-More recently, a new class of protocols that relax the assumption that the transmitter and relay operate in orthogonal time-slots (but still assume the half duplex constraint) have been proposed in [1].
+More recently, a new class of protocols that relax the assumption that the transmitter and relay operate in orthogonal time-slots, (but still assume the half duplex constraint) have been proposed in [1].
 These protocols have a superior performance compared to [7], albeit at the cost of higher complexity both at the decoder and network layer.
-Opportunistic relaying could be naturally used to simplify those protocols12 and details of such simplifications and its performance are underway. - 3) Impact of Topology: The analysis in for diversity-multiplexing tradeoff was presented assuming that average channel gains between each pair of nodes is unity.
+Opportunistic relaying could be naturally used to simplify those protocols 12 and details of such simplifications and its performance are underway.

+3) Impact of Topology: The analysis in for diversity-multiplexing tradeoff was presented assuming that average channel gains between each pair of nodes is unity.
 In other words the impact of topology was not considered.
 We observe that the effect of topology can be included in the analysis using techniques used in [6].
 In the high SNR regime, we expect fixed multiplicative factors of path loss to contribute little in affecting the diversity-multiplexing tradeoff.
-However, topology is certainly important for finite SNR case, as observed in [23].
-V. CONCLUSION We proposed opportunistic relaying as a practical scheme for cooperative diversity.
-The scheme relies on distributed path selection considering instantaneous end-to-end wireless channel conditions, facilitates coordination among the cooperating terminals with minimum overhead, and could simplify the physical layer in communicating transceivers by eliminating the requirement of space time codes.
-We presented a method to calculate the performance of the relay selection algorithm for any kind of wireless fading model and showed that successful relay selection could be engineered with reasonable performance.
-Specific examples for Rayleigh and Ricean fading were given.
-We treated opportunistic relaying as a distributed virtual antenna array system and analyzed its diversity-multiplexing 10However, it is assumed that the destination knows the channel gain between source and relay for amplify and forward.
-11Compared to the orthogonal transmission protocols in [7].
+However topology is certainly important for finite SNR case as observed in [22].

+11compared to the orthogonal transmission protocols in [7]

-12An Alamouti [16] type code could be used if the relay and source are simultaneously transmitting.
+12An Alamouti[15] type code could be used if the relay and source are simultaneously transmitting.